bitsofcotton/p0/README.md

 2024/12/02 taylor function improvement, reclose with this.
 2024/12/05 exchanged argv[1] and argv[2] meanings.
 2024/12/08 new p0 0 0 command line option is now default.
+2024/12/09 fix readme calculation order as to match implementation.